-Disease pressure was moderate in most of the countries of Europe in 2011.
+Disease pressure was moderate in most of the countries of Europe in 2012.

 Performance of QoI fungicides against brown rust was good.
-No resistant isolates were detected in widespread monitoring studies in Europe in 2011, confirming the fully sensitive picture.
+No resistant isolates were detected in widespread monitoring studies in Europe in 2012, confirming the fully sensitive picture.

-Page: 2 of: 13 Source: www.frac.info September 2012 These findings are consistent with the reported presence of a lethal intron in several fungi making the G143A mutation unlikely to occur.
+These findings are consistent with the reported presence of a lethal intron in several fungi making the G143A mutation unlikely to occur.
+Impact on Intron